Pixel Vault's Origin Story

 The birth of Pixel Vault

-After reaching out to many crypto & NFT influencers/investors, GFunk managed to form a partnership with Beanie.
+After reaching out to many crypto & NFT influencers/investors, GFunk managed to form a partnership with Beaniearrow-up-right.
 Beanie invested the capital that Pixel Vault needed to launch, and offered up 13 of his own CryptoPunks.
 Meanwhile, GFunk and SportsCheetah were able to pull together 3 of their own.
 Without Beanie’s investment, Pixel Vault wouldn’t have been able to launch.

 With these 16 CryptoPunks to work with, Pixel Vault launched their first NFT collection on May 10 2021: PUNKS Comic Issue #1.
 They created characters inspired by the look of the 16 CryptoPunks, and brought them to life through a comic.
 It took 5 weeks to sell out the 10,000 comics, generating 2,000 ETH in sales.